What is colposcopy?

 In either case, atypical cells or dysplasia, treatment involving antibiotic sulfa-based creams is unnecessary and ineffective.
 Usually, you can wait a few months to see if the abnormality resolves on its own.
 However, if your next Pap smear also comes back "irregular," then you'll want to have a more accurate and thorough diagnostic test done.
 That's basically what a colposcopy is.

 It can be scary to receive abnormal test results, of any kind.
 Hopefully, knowing more about it will ease some of your concerns.
-If you're seeing a health care provider at Columbia, you can ask your provider for an information sheet on colposcopies.
-If you're seeing a health care provider outside of Columbia, you may want to ask her/him for more information about your Pap smear results and the colposcopy.
+Whether you're seeing a health care provider at Columbia or elswhere, you can ask your provider for more information sheet on colposcopies.
+The Mayo Clinic site is also a great resource for learning more about the procedure.